Registering a new trial?

 Description of intervention(s) / exposure

 The TINT WSA program is a program aimed to improve teacher, parent and adolescent emotional competence and emotion socialisation, with the aim of improving relationships and reducing mental health difficulties.
-The program will be delivered to parents, teachers and year 8 and 9 students during term 3 in the first or second year of the school joining the study – depending on which condition the school is randomised into (e.g., immediate start or one year delayed start).
+The program was delivered in the first half of 2019 to parents, teachers and year 8 and 9 students who were in the intervention schools (e.g., immediate start).
+Control schools were to receive the program the following year.
+However, the trial was interrupted by COVID 19 and control schools only received Day 1 of the teacher intervention, with other parts of the intervention delivered in 2021.

 • a one-day teacher training (Teachers Tuning in to Students) plus two 90-minute follow-up sessions.
 The sessions are adapted from the evidence-based Tuning in to Teens parenting Program.
 The one-day teacher training will aim to teach teachers skills in emotion socialisation, including skills in awareness, understanding and managing their own emotions and responding supportively when students are emotional.
 The first follow-up session will teach skills in helping students who present with anxiety, including excessive reassurance seeking.
 The second session will teach skills in responding to students anger, managing conflict and problem solving.
 The skills will be taught in seminar style by the program author, who is a trained Tuning in to Teens faciltiator, using psycho-education, watching DVD material, role-play and reading additional information provided to teachers.
 All three sessions are deliverd within a term at a time agreed by the school.